vzeizer/DSA_ChatGPT_SentimentAnalysis/README.md

 ### Languages present in the dataset

 The following figure shows all the languages that were recognized by inspecting the whole dataset, along with its respective number of instances.
+It is evident that the English language is by far the predominant language.

 ![logo](images/5_languages_dataset.png)